The Role of a Seattle Collaborative Divorce Attorney

-Collaborative divorce is a non-confrontational way for divorce attorneys to work together to help their respective clients resolve their divorce issues.
-Collaboration offers a process for managing conflict without a third-party decision maker.
-In a this process, a Seattle collaborative divorce attorney seeks to help the parties handle their conflict without causing further damage to the relationship and to transition their marriage/partnership into a new form of relationship, particularly when they need to be able to continue to function as co-parents.
+In this process, a Seattle collaborative divorce attorney seeks to help the parties handle their conflict without causing further damage to the relationship and to transition their marriage/partnership into a new form of relationship, particularly when they need to be able to continue to function as co-parents.

 In a collaborative divorce case, the focus is on providing a safe, peaceful, and respectful process for both parties.
 We meet together to plan ways to resolve the issues.
 By approaching the issues as mutual problems to resolve, we treat those issues as the problem rather than seeing the other party as the problem.

-Collaborative lawyers as well as the other team members undergo extensive training in collaborative process and mediation skills, as well as cross-discipline training to enable us to work better as a team.
-I tell people that it is actually harder and takes more skills to help people talk to each other than it does to talk for them!
+Collaboratively-trained lawyers, as well as the other team members, undergo extensive training in collaborative process and mediation skills, as well as cross-discipline training to enable us to work better as a team.
+We tell people that it is actually harder and takes more skills to help people talk to each other than it does to talk for them!

 How Your Seattle Collaborative Divorce Attorney Manages Your Claim